[View Printable Version]

 Ability to supervise.

 Possession of a permanent New York State license or certificate from the New York State Education Department, in an area relating to the education of children with handicapping conditions.
-This may include certification or license in the following areas: special education, speech and hearing, visual impairment, physical therapy, occupational therapy, speech pathology, psychology, social work, educational administration or teaching certification in Nursery thru Grade 6.
+This may include certification or license in the following areas: special education, speech and hearing, visual impairment, physical therapy, occupational therapy, speech language pathology, educational administration or teaching certification in Nursery thru Grade 6.

 Loss of certification from the New York State Education Department will result in termination of permanent appointment.